Posts by Ken Gagne

 The show is scheduled to air during MS Awareness Week, March 11–17, on television stations around New England as well as YouTube.
 Watch for it next month on this blog, and in the meantime, enjoy this behind-the-scenes sneak preview!

-Ken, a Framingham resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 Jumpstart your online fundraising

-Written by Ken on February 8, 2013 at 8:11 am
+Written by on Feb 8, 2013

 A growing percentage of MS Challenge Walk fundraising occurs online — and why not?
 Which is easier: sending a letter to your friend in Nome, Alaska, her writing a check and returning it in your self-addressed stamped envelope (SASE), you then writing a receipt and mailing the check to the NMSS; or sending your friend an email and asking her to punch in her credit card online?